-Celebrating the 100th Anniversary of the French Naval Aviation, Breguet, one of the oldest and most venerable Swiss watchmaking houses that is currently one of the most precious jewels in the gorgeous crown worn by The Swatch Group, has revealed its new Breguet Type XX Aeronavale 3803ST Limited Edition (REF.
-3803ST/92/W6) automatic flyback chronograph wristwatch.
-Although preserving its decisively sporty appearance with the traditional notched bezel with the diving scale being replaced with more traditional seconds/minutes ring, as well as the easily legible dial, the new watch is offered in a surprisingly compact stainless steel body only 39 millimeters in diameter.
+Celebrating the 100th Anniversary of the French Naval Aviation, Breguet, one of the oldest and most venerable Swiss watchmaking houses (also, the one that is currently one of the most precious jewels in the gorgeous crown worn by The Swatch Group,) has revealed its new Breguet Type XX Aeronavale 3803ST Limited Edition (REF.
+3803ST/92/W6) automatic flyback chronograph.
+Preserving its decisively sporty appearance, the 3803ST replaces the traditional notched bezel with a diving scale with more traditional seconds/minutes ring, but keeps the easily legible dial.
+Surprisingly, it is now offered in a compact stainless steel body measuring only 39 millimeters in diameter.

 Of course, featuring an inevitably thick chronograph caliber of a traditional design (as you may know, their whole Type XX line of watches currently uses as a base the good old Lemania 1350 self-winding caliber that was first introduced back in 1994 and now features an extra flyback chronograph module,) the watch is also relatively thick measuring more than 14 millimeters from sapphire top to sold steel bottom.
 The thickness is still more or less bearable if you prefer more casual style, but visually the watch looks a bit too boxy (or is it ‘barrelly’?) with the problem slightly worsened by its massive bezel and the middle part of the steel case with their fluted design.

 On the other hand, the watch is sporty and I am certain that this “ruggedized” styling is purely intentional (I mean, with their hundreds of years of watchmaking expertise, the guys know a thing or two about the essentials of industrial design) and people that this collection is targeted at will probably love it.